fhildeb/lukso-node-guide/6-blockchain-clients/11-peer-discovery.md

 > You should always have more than 25 stable peers after a setup time of 4h to 6h.

 After opening the port, wait some minutes check your peer count again.
-You should see it rise.
-After some hours, you should have a stable connection.

 In case your ports are already open, there also seems to be a threshhold on your peer count setting.
 You might want to raise this number.
-However, I can still not explain what might cause this difference there exactly.
+However, I can not explain what might cause this difference of maximum peer count and actual apprearing peers.

 Open your node's working directory: